 Audit the app

 I looked into the current app content and tried to find out the primary components.
 I ranked from the most relevant to less, based on the home screen design.
-I was trying to find if I need to change the structure based on the user needs.
+I was trying to find if there was a need to change the information architecture based on user needs.

 Also, the client said that most users are more interested in personal offers and recipes.